aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-26-azure-refresh-button-worshiper.md

 ## Name

 Originally I called it **Azure Refresh Button Worshiper** but Apple found it a copycat and rejected the name.
 So it is renamed to
-**Cerulean Refresh Button Worshiper** --- "love" it!
+**Refresh Button Worshiper** --- I liek it more, but I see a bit more hussle to market it without "Azure" in the name.
+Plus now it calls for a generic application: and I think I'll pause it for a bit, until I find something similarly annoying as Refresh buttons on Azure.

 ## Pricing

-Cerulean Refresh Button Worshiper is available for $0.99 on the App Store, with no in-app purchases, no ads, and no tracking.
+Refresh Button Worshiper is available for $0.99 on the App Store, with no in-app purchases, no ads, and no tracking.
 It’s universal so you can use it on iPhone, iPad, and Mac.
 I hope you find it useful.
+It is also available for free on Chrome Web Store (if you're interested why there for free -- send me an email) and obviously you can compile the Apple app yourself from the codebase.

-## Cerulean Refresh Button Worshiper Privacy Policy
+## Refresh Button Worshiper Privacy Policy

-Cerulean Refresh Button Worshiper does not collect, store, or transmit any personal information.
+Refresh Button Worshiper does not collect, store, or transmit any personal information.

-## Cerulean Refresh Button Worshiper Support
+## Refresh Button Worshiper Support

 If you have any questions, check [discussions](https://github.com/aleksandr-vin/azure-refresh-button-worshiper/discussions), [email me](mailto:zulu@aleksandr.vin?subject=Azure%20Refresh%20Button%20Worshiper%20Support) or contact me on [Twitter](http://twitter.com/aleksandrvin).